Steven Threet: Michigan

-Arizona State University
+Arizona State

-Transfer to ASU

 In April 2009 Threet announced his decision to transfer to Arizona State University.
 Interviewed by The Michigan Daily, Threet explained his choice of Arizona State over Oregon State: "The first thing I looked at for any school I was going to go to was the offense they run and the coaching staff.
 Arizona State, I feel it fits me offensively with the type of offense they run, it's a pro-style offense.
 I get along very well with the coaching staff, I feel like they will be able to help me get better every day in practice and throughout the season and help me develop."

 Under transfer rules Threet was required to sit out the 2009 season, but had two years of eligibility remaining.

 In March 2010 Threet started for the first unit in Arizona State's spring game, though head coach, Dennis Erickson, said that that was only because Threet won a coin flip.
 At the time, Threet said, "I'm very excited, but I'm just a competitive person.
 Anytime I go out to practice, I'm trying to compete with whoever I'm playing against whether its last year on the scout team or this year trying to win the starting job."

 Throughout August 2010 Threet was in close competition with Brock Osweiler for the starting quarterback position.
 In an interview with The Arizona Republic, head coach Dennis Erickson also praised Threet's progression: "Every quarterback I've been around it just takes awhile to get used to what you're hanging your hat on and what we're doing offensively.
 He's got a quick release, and he has a hell of an arm.
 He just needs to continue to get more accurate."

 On August 30, 2010, Erickson announced that Threet would be the starting quarterback in the Sun Devils opening game against Portland State.
 In a short statement, Erickson said that Threet "was the most consistent throughout fall camp."